Meridian, Idaho (208) 938-5823

-The tinnitus treatment team at Hearing Doctors of Idaho in Twin Falls and Boise, ID can provide you with special hearing instruments to alleviate the symptoms of your tinnitus.
+The tinnitus treatment team at Hearing Doctors of Idaho in Meridian, ID can provide you with special hearing instruments to alleviate the symptoms of your tinnitus.
 You'll be able to listen to your favorite songs and focus on conversations again.

 Tinnitus is often coupled with hearing loss.
 Our tinnitus doctor can fit you with a hearing aid that amplifies sounds in your environment and overpowers the sound of your tinnitus.
 You can also use sound therapy to reduce the effect of your tinnitus by introducing background noise to cover it.